 Our studio singers have been really impressed with their continued progress online.
 We encourage new students to try out the format with a free taster singing lesson.

 We currently have students auditioning for musical theatre programs at the Royal Academy of Music UK, for the TV talent show ‘Star Academie TVA’ and preparing for the 2022 Kiwanis music competition.
 We’re thrilled live performances are opening up once again and are helping singers get back up on stage by working on performance prep and nerves, as well as honing songs ready to perform.

 Check out performances on our Facebook: Sharp Performance Singer’s Studio and Instagram sharp_performance_studio feeds.

 We’ve moved!
 Ok, well, we haven’t physically gone far.
 We’re now fully online and have started teaching students from as far away as Australia direct from Canada’s capital.
 No matter where you are, so long as you have internet, we’re on your doorstep.
-We’ve moved our current studio students to Zoom, FaceTime and Discord.
+We’ve moved our current studio students to online platforms such as Zoom and Rockoutloud.
 We surveyed our student team and found that singers are enjoying their new lessons, 100% satisfied and continuing to make great progress with their vocals.
 There are also new collaborative projects happening, making the most of our tech!

 Although we miss seeing our students in person, we’re excited to be expanding our network of budding singers and professional performers.
 We continue to offer free taster sessions for singers to experience partnering and working with us.
 Whether you’re wanting to promote yourself online, prepare for auditions, are curious about singing and improving, then now is a perfect time to get in touch.